What are Menthol Crystals?

-From cough drops to chest rubs to cigarette flavoring, menthol is a staple in medicinal products, gums and more.
+From cough drops to chest rubs to cigarette flavoring, menthol crystals are a staple in medicinal products, gums and more.
 Its strong, minty smell makes it a popular ingredient in anti-congestion medications.

 In 1771, German chemist Hieronymus David Gaubius first isolated menthol, an essential oil from the mint plant.
 Plant oils like menthol attract pollinating insects and deter damaging pests.
 They also protect the plant from fungus and harmful microbes.

 Although the peppermint plant contains the greatest concentration of menthol, most menthol extracted today comes from the cornmint variety of mint (Mentha arvensis).
 Once extracted from the plant, it can be crystallized for various uses.